This article concerns itself with transitional cell carcinomas of the bladder specifically. Related articles include:

-Although unable to distinguish between T1, T2 and T3a (microscopic extravesical spread), CT is able to distinguish T3b tumours (stranding/nodules in perivesical fat) and T4 tumours (direct extension into adjacent structures/loss of normal fat plane) 4.
+Although unable to distinguish between T1, T2 and T3a (microscopic extravesical spread), CT is able to distinguish T3b tumors (stranding/nodules in perivesical fat) and T4 tumors (direct extension into adjacent structures/loss of normal fat plane) 4.

 Care should be exercised when interpreting stranding or nodularity following transurethral resection or even biopsy, as these changes may be postoperative 4.

-Nodal metastases are common, seen in 30% of T2 tumours and 60% of T3 and T4 tumours 4.
+Nodal metastases are common, seen in 30% of T2 tumors and 60% of T3 and T4 tumors 4.

 CT or conventional urography

-When tumours are large and of papillary morphology, contrast filling the interstices between papillary projections can lead to a dappled appearance referred to as the stipple sign 2.
+When tumors are large and of papillary morphology, contrast filling the interstices between papillary projections can lead to a dappled appearance referred to as the stipple sign 2.

-MRI is superior to other modalities in locally staging the tumour and is in some instances able to distinguish T1 from T2 tumours on T2 weighted images.
+MRI is superior to other modalities in locally staging the tumor and is in some instances able to distinguish T1 from T2 tumors on T2 weighted images.